zsb87/SpeechRecognitionBenchmark/README.md

 ```
 For example, `python make_noisy_dataset.py 'LibriSpeech/' '15 Free Ambient Sound Effects/Busy City Street.mp3' './' 'wav' 0`

 You can adjust how much noise corrupted the audio file by adjusting SNR value in decibel scale.
-SNR means signal-to-noise ratio, and it is simply a how much the audio is corrupted by the noise.
+SNR means signal-to-noise ratio, and it is simply how much the audio is corrupted by the noise.

 ## DeepSpeech Model
 Architecture from paper [Baidu's Deep Speech Paper](https://arxiv.org/abs/1412.5567).
 Framework implemented by Mozilla.
 We made the WER result implementation part.